OlekKapera/spring-nexus-integration/README.md

 ## Summary

-Nexus is a great tool that can do much more than just proxying maven artifacts or storing docker images.
+Nexus is a great tool that can do much more than just proxying Maven artifacts or storing docker images.
 I hope this tutorial will make it easy for you to integrate Nexus with Spring backend in a containerized environment.

 Sample project can be found [here](https://github.com/OlekKapera/spring-nexus-integration).